andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 4. Runs the tool with the `car.png` image located in the `demo` directory.

 <details>
-    <summary><strong>Example of Running the Benchmark Demo Script</strong></summary>
+    <summary><strong>Click the triangle to see an example of running the Benchmark demo script</strong></summary>

-For example, to run the script performing inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, use the following command:
+To run the script that performs inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs:

 ```sh
 ./demo_squeezenet_download_convert_run.sh -d HDDL
 ```
-When the verification script completes, you will have performance counters, resulting latency, and throughput values printed.
+When the verification script completes, you see the performance counters, resulting latency, and throughput values displayed on the screen.
 </details>

 ## <a name="using-sample-application"></a>Go through the Workflow Using Code Samples and Demo Applications

-This section will guide you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using Code Samples and Demo Applications.
+This section guides you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using Code Samples and Demo Applications.
 You will perform the following steps:

-* <a href="#download-models">Download suitable models using Model Downloader</a>.
+1. <a href="#download-models">Use the Model Downloader to download suitable models</a>.
-* <a href="#convert-models">Convert the models using the Model Optimizer.</a>
+2. <a href="#convert-models">Convert the models with the Model Optimizer.</a>
-* <a href="download-media">Download media files to run inference on.</a>
+3. <a href="download-media">Download media files to run inference on.</a>
-* <a href="run-">Run the Image Classification Sample and Security Barrier Camera Demo application to run inference and see the results</a>.
+4. <a href="run-">Run inferance on the Image Classification Sample and Security Barrier Camera Demo application and see the results</a>.

 [Code Samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show how to utilize specific OpenVINO capabilities within an application, assist developers in executing specific tasks such as loading a model, running inference, querying specific device capabilities and etc.